Take a look around your apartment.

-Energy-efficient LED lighting products are still a hit in 2013.
+Energy-efficient LED lighting products are still a hit.
 This includes cove, tray ceiling, toe kick, and under- and above-cabinet lighting.
-Finishes for lighting include chrome and polished nickel, which appeal to Generation “Y” and baby boomers.

-Metallics are making a comeback this year.
-Brass is back, and it is easy to incorporate into your space – not to mention it is affordable.
-Change out your plain lamp base for one with a brass finish, and consider changing your knobs and cabinet pulls to brass.
-Golds are also in style this year and can be added to your décor through a starburst mirror, accent pieces or a mirror.
+Golds are also in style this year and can be added to your décor through a starburst mirror, accent pieces or frames.
 And don't forget about chrome and silver — they're around to stay.